equipeGST/RiboDoc/README.md

 ## 3) Pull RiboDoc
-When the folder architecture is ready, it’s time to start RiboDoc !
-First, open a terminal (this can look scary for some but don't worry, there are only 2 lines to write).
+To get RiboDoc, open a terminal.
+We know this can look scary for some but do not worry, there are only 2 easy lines to write.
 If you never used RiboDoc on your workstation, you must pull it from Docker hub.
-Copy and past the following command line:
+Copy and paste the following command line:
 &emsp;&emsp;&emsp;`docker pull equipegst/ribodoc`
 If you have any error, it might come from a rights problem so you should try to copy and paste this command:
 &emsp;&emsp;&emsp;`sudo docker pull equipegst/ribodoc`

 ## 4) Run RiboDoc
-Then, or if you already have used RiboDoc, you can run it thanks to the following command:
+Now that your folder's architecture is ready, it's time to start !
+If you have pulled RiboDoc, you can run it with the following command:
-&emsp;&emsp;&emsp;`docker run --rm -v /path/to/working/directory/:/data/ equipegst/ribodoc`
+&emsp;&emsp;&emsp;`docker run --rm -v /path/to/your/project/folder/:/data/ equipegst/ribodoc`
-*/path/to/working/directory/* corresponds to the project_name directory's **full path** (usually starting with a "/").
+*/path/to/your/project/folder/* corresponds to the **full path** of the directory with all the files you prepared for the analysis (usually starting with a "/").
+To get this full path, you can usually drag and drop your folder to the terminal or find it in the properties.
 *:/data/* **must not be modified in any way** as it corresponds to the path to the project directory inside the container.

 >Caution: